 Home equity represents a significant portion of the average retiree’s wealth.
 If you’re 62 or older and house-rich but cash-poor, a reverse mortgage loan allows you to convert part of the equity in your home into cash – without having to sell your home.
 You can use this cash to finance a home improvement, pay off your current mortgage, supplement your retirement income, or pay for healthcare expenses.
 A reverse mortgage is not without risk, however.

 Are you approaching retirement age and wondering where you can retire to make your retirement nest egg last longer?
 Retiring abroad may be the answer.
 But first, it’s important to look at the tax implications — because not all retirement country destinations are created equal.

 One of the most important questions you face when changing jobs is what to do with the money in your 401(k) because making the wrong move could cost you thousands of dollars or more in taxes and lower returns.

 Let’s say you work five years at your current job.
 For most of those years, you’ve had the company take a set percentage of your pretax salary and put it into your 401(k) plan.
 Now that you’re leaving, what should you do?

-If you haven’t contributed funds to an Individual Retirement Account (IRA) for tax year 2020, or if you’ve put in less than the maximum allowed, you still have time to do so.
-You can contribute to either a traditional or Roth IRA until the April 15, 2021, due date, not including extensions.
+If you haven’t contributed funds to an Individual Retirement Account (IRA) for tax year 2022 or put in less than the maximum allowed, you still have time to do so.
+You can contribute to either a traditional or Roth IRA until the April 18, 2023, due date, not including extensions.